CluedIn-io/CluedIn.Documentation/docs/020-deployment/howtos/100-configure-firewall.md

 | `acme-v02.api.letsencrypt.org` | 443 | (Optional) Let's Encrypt service.
 Only required if not supplying own certificate |

 ### Enricher Examples
+Below are optional additions to the above and are only required if you use enrichers listed below.

 | Enricher name | Port | Description |
 |--|--|--|
 | `CompanyHouse` | 443 | Our companies house enricher will call the endpoint `https://api.companieshouse.gov.uk` to validate UK based businesses |